yongzx/yongzx.github.io/_news/announcement_250520_interspeech2025.md

 related_posts: false
 ---

-**1 paper accepted!** Work on mitigating accent bias in ASR is accepted to INTERSPEECH'25.
+**1 paper accepted!** Work on mitigating accent bias in ASR was accepted to INTERSPEECH'25.
+<br>Work was done during Meta internship.